Chumash Heritage

 Map of Chumash Heritage National Marine Sanctuary showing sanctuary boundaries, which encompasses 4,543 square miles along 116 miles of coastline.
 Image: NOAA

-Indigenous Peoples have lived on California's central coast for over 10,000 years, and submerged cultural resources, including possible ancient village locations once present along now-submerged paleoshorelines, now receive long-term protection from sanctuary regulations.
-At this sanctuary, we honor the deep cultural and historical importance of this place to the region’s Indigenous Peoples.
-This respect will guide our community-focused efforts to protect the marine environment and ensure long-term care of this treasured ocean place.
+Indigenous Peoples have lived on California's central coast for over 10,000 years.
+Submerged cultural resources, including possible ancient village locations once present along ancient paleo shorelines, will now receive long-term protection through sanctuary regulations.
+The sanctuary honors the deep cultural and historical importance of this place to the region’s Indigenous Peoples.
+This Respect will guide community-focused efforts to protect the marine environment and ensure long-term care of this treasured ocean place.

 NOAA respectfully acknowledges that the ocean waters, seafloor, and coast within and beyond Chumash Heritage National Marine Sanctuary are, and always have been, the native homelands of Chumash Peoples and their ancestors, and that adjacent waters and coasts further north are also the native homelands of Salinan Peoples and their ancestors.
 NOAA designates this sanctuary with respect and reverence for the Indigenous Peoples of this coastal area, and looks forward to a future of partnership and collaborative co-stewardship to protect and honor this special place.